 Familiar crowd.

-Six or so meetings a year at the same venue, with familiar faces.
+Six meetings a year at the same venue, with familiar faces.
 We are not trying to grow the meetups into something larger than they should be.

 Get involved